-LEMON – A great source of vitamin C, lemons can help boost the immune system.
+Lemon - A great source of vitamin C, lemons can help boost the immune system.

 Because the immunity and energy shot is quite strong, the best way to drink it is like a shot!
 Tilt it back and swallow the whole thing.
 I like to measure it into actual shot glasses (pictured are double shot glasses).

 If you want to drink it from a drinking glass, measure out about 1.25 - 1.5 OZ, the typical shot amount.
-(FUN FACT: did you know the only state with a determined shot size is Utah?)

 Blend all the ingredients together and then strain into an airtight container.
 Because the pulp can get thick, I use a spoon to squeeze out as much juice as possible.

-- BLENDER – Use a small blender attachment (if you have) to make the clean up easier.
+Blender Preferred: Use a small blender attachment (if you have) to make the clean up easier.

-- STRAIN – Strain the juice into an airtight container.
+Strain Well: Strain the juice into an airtight container.
 I strained over a measuring cup, pressing out the ginger pulp to make sure every droplet of juice was out.
 I then poured the juice into an airtight container.

 These Lemon Ginger Cayenne Shots are so good, you’re going to want to make a large batch!
 This recipe makes about 1-week of immunity shots.
 Store the juice in an airtight container in the fridge and pour into shot glasses when ready to take it.
 Another option is to freeze the shots in pre-measured amounts of 1-2 OZ into ice cube trays.